-Which is the best London airport for me?
+What's the best London airport for me to use?

 Gatwick Airport train station is cramped and queues can get very long, so buy online and print tickets at home if you can.

+If all that seems stressful (and even for Londoners, it truly is), Gatwick offers its own taxi service to central London, with journey times taking up to 90 minutes.

+Again, traveling by taxi or minicab, whatever kind, is naturally going to be pricier than public transport.

-If all that seems stressful (and even for Londoners, it truly is), Gatwick offers its own taxi service to central London, with prices starting at £22.50 based on four people sharing.
-A black cab will cost up to £125 depending on traffic, with journey times taking up to 90 minutes.
-Coaches run from Victoria coach station to Gatwick and are much more affordable than the train. easyBus offers advance tickets from as little as £2 and also drops off at London Waterloo, while National Express tickets start from £5.
-The latter has kiosks in both the North and South terminals.
+Coaches run from Victoria coach station to Gatwick and are much more affordable than the train. easyBus offers super cheap advance tickets and also drops off at London Waterloo.
+National Express is also an option, with kiosks in both the North and South terminals.
 For the brave (or just the foolhardy), Gatwick has impressive cycle access.
 It's on National Cycle Route 21, which runs from Greenwich in south London, and has bike parking as well as bike lifts for getting in and out of the South terminal.
 Ideal if you're off on a two-wheeled trip.

-Gatwick's security is much swifter than Heathrow's and immigration lines tend to move fast thanks to automatic gates.
+Gatwick's security tends to be swifter than Heathrow's and immigration lines tend to move fast thanks to automatic gates.
 Its restaurants have also improved markedly in recent years.
 However, the overabundance of shops, much like Heathrow, means spaces to sit and relax before take-off are at a premium.

 3. Stansted (STN)